What Do Isopods Eat? (& The Best Isopod Food Options)

 When it comes to dedicated isopod food, there are a variety of proprietary blends out there.

 Each has its own unique formulation, but if you stick with one from the experts then you know it’s been tried and tested with a variety of species.
-That’s why I recommend the one from our partners, Rubber Ducky Isopods.
+That’s why I recommend the one developed by expert breeders, Rubber Ducky Isopods.

 Over to You